Vicente Ramón Roca: Threat of reconquest

-Scandals and Last days
+Scandals and life after presidency

-Roca experienced his own hardships: he made enemies while serving in Municipal Revenues.
-He was accused by Francisco Tamaríz, Minister of Finance under Rocafuerte, of dubious deals that Roca distorted in the press.
-He emerged from the presidency impoverished.
-After his roquista party was defeated, he was exiled to Peru in 1851.
-When he returned to Guayaquil, he led an insecure and modest life behind a desk as an employee at his cousin Agustín Roca's trading house.
-He died in Guayaquil at the age of 66.
+Roca made enemies while serving in Municipal Revenues; he was accused by Francisco Tamaríz, Minister of Finance under Rocafuerte, of dubious deals which Roca distorted in the press.
+In 1851, after his party was defeated, he was exiled to Peru while impoverished.
+Roca worked at his cousin Agustín Roca's trading house upon returning to Guayaquil, where he died at the age of 66.